 This module is a "tribute" module, based on the awesome Steiner-Parker Synth VCF.
-Those who know me will know I'm not a big VCF fan.
-Nonetheless, this VCF really appeals to me.
+Those who know Ken will know he is not a big VCF fan.
+Nonetheless, this VCF really appeals to him.
 Its sound is quite unlike the Moog ladder, has a lot of character.

 Resonance is a bit unusual in its behavior.
 Once it starts oscillating, the resonance pot needs to be backed off a fair way to get it to stop again.
 It can also be frequency dependent.